 Registering to Repeat a Course

 A course in which a student earned a grade of C-, D, F, W, or NC may be repeated.
-If the repeated enrollment is at Kalamazoo College, both attempts will appear on students' transcripts, but only the most recent attempt will be used to calculate the Kalamazoo College cumulative GPA, and only one unit of credit total will be earned.
+If the repeated enrollment is at Kalamazoo College, both attempts will appear on the student's transcripts, but only the most recent attempt will be used to calculate the Kalamazoo College cumulative GPA, and only one total unit of credit will be earned.
 Any course repeated at another institution will not affect the original course grade on the Kalamazoo College transcript and is not used in the calculation of the Kalamazoo College cumulative GPA.
 A student may not transfer in credit for a repeated course if the student earned credit (D- or higher) for the original course.
 Students may not repeat a course, either at Kalamazoo College or at another institution, to replace a D or F once they have taken a higher level course.

 Repeating Partial-Credit Courses